speguero/powerpkg/README.md

 #### `SuccessExitCode`

 - **Required**: No
 - **Purpose**: Non-zero exit codes that also determine a successful task entry.
+Used in conjunction with the exit code of `0`, so manually specifying such a value is unnecessary.
 - **Usage**:

 ```json